 Polish Citizenship Through Your Great-Grandparent

 Three-generation chains are complex.
-Each ancestor's citizenship status must be individually verified under the citizenship act in effect at the time of any naturalization or military service.
-The Military Paradox can trigger at any link.
+Each ancestor's citizenship status must be individually verified under the citizenship act in effect at the time of any naturalization or formal change of citizenship.
+The applicable act differs by generation.
 Attorney consultation is strongly recommended before submission.

 The three-link rule